jeffro256/carrot/src/carrot_raw.md

 ### Address-conditional forward secrecy

-As a result of leveraging the FCMP++ consensus protocol, Carrot has the ability to hide all transaction details (sender, receiver, amount) from third-party observers with the ability to solve the discrete log problem (e.g. quantum computers), as long as the observer does not know receiver's addresses.
+As a result of leveraging the FCMP++ consensus protocol, Carrot has the ability to hide all transaction details (sender, receiver, amount) from third-parties with the ability to break the security of elliptic curves (e.g. quantum computers), as long as the observer does not know receiver's addresses.

 ### Internal forward secrecy

-Enotes that are sent "internally" to one's own wallet will have all transactions details hidden (sender, receiver, amount) from third-party observers with the ability to solve the discrete log problem (e.g. quantum computers), even if the observer has knowledge of the receiver's address.
+Enotes that are sent "internally" to one's own wallet will have all transactions details hidden (sender, receiver, amount) from third-parties with the ability to break the security of elliptic curves (e.g. quantum computers), even if the observer has knowledge of the receiver's address.

 ### Payment ID confirmation